kbubar/kbubar.github.io/_pages/about.md

 I am currently a Computer Science PhD student in the Larremore Lab at the University of Colorado Boulder.
 I am also a part of the Interdisciplinary Quantitative Biology program at CU's BioFrontiers Institute.
 I earned a Master's in Applied Math from the University of Colorado Boulder and a Bachelor's of Science in Applied Math and Statistics from the Colorado School of Mines.

 I'm originally from Seattle, WA.
 When I'm not working, I love to play volleyball, try new recipes and paint.

-Please note that my website is still under revision!

 Education
 ------